Knowledge Hub

 Negotiating the price of commercial property

-When you’re negotiating the price of a commercial property, it’s important to take a holistic approach when valuing the property.
+When you’re buying a commercial property, it’s important to take a holistic approach when valuing the property.
 This will require taking consideration of all the results from property searches such as the physical inspections, the results of your survey, the commercial property seller’s enquiries, and other searches conducted, such as a highway search and desktop environmental search.
 Any issues or concerns raised from these searches can be used to bring down the purchase price because they usually reduce the value of the property.
 Having a solicitor who is well experienced in commercial property transactions, and capable of considering all the relevant factors is extremely helpful and may help you (in conjunction with your surveyor) negotiate a better price than you’d otherwise negotiate.

 Contact us for commercial property legal advice